-I just want you to know that you are worthy, and it’s your time!
+Because you are worth it, and it’s your time!

-I could talk for hours about this topic because it’s so important to me because how we finish is more important than how we start.
+I could talk for hours about this topic because it’s so important to me.
+How we finish is more important than how we start.
 Our last 90-day stretch is on!
 This is what matters.
 Your goal matters.
 Don’t let yourself talk yourself out of your goal.
 Don’t let anything or anyone else talk you out of finishing this year strong.

 Everyone’s race is different.
 Don’t look to the left or to the right.
 Don’t compare what you’re doing to anyone else.
 Your race is unlike anyone else’s.
 Your race matters.
 The fact that your race is different than anyone else’s is actually WHY it matters.
 There is a purpose behind you finishing your race.
 Just do it.
 Just choose to run YOUR race and finish this year strong!!!